 Some applications require random numbers or random bit strings in order to ensure freshness of a cryptogram (e.g. in a challenge-response protocol) or to protect the private key in an elliptic curve signing process.
-A standard approach for a device to derive such random values is to use a oneway function of an internal device state (at least 100 bits) where the internal device state is updated as a one-way function of a secret seed (at least 100 bits), time-varying data (e.g. a counter) and hardware entropy (if available).
+A standard approach for a device to derive such random values is to use a one-way function of an internal device state (at least 100 bits) where the internal device state is updated as a one-way function of a secret seed (at least 100 bits), time-varying data (e.g. a counter) and hardware entropy (if available).

-Note that due to concerns regarding the security of the Dual Elliptic Curve Deterministic Random Bit Generator (Dual\EC\DRBG) this method has been officially withdrawn from both NIST [132] and ISO 18031 [55] standards.
+Note that due to concerns regarding the security of the Dual Elliptic Curve Deterministic Random Bit Generator (Dual_EC_DRBG) this method has been officially removed from both updated NIST [131] and ISO/IEC18031:2011 Amd1:2017 [52] standards.
 Users of this random generator are recommended to switch to one of the other random number generators in these standards.

 When using simpler hardware configurations, particularly without a decent built-in source of random generation, it can be challenging to achieve a high-quality production of random numbers.
-This particularly applies for Internet of Things (IoT) devices where the entropy can be very limited based on often-used sources of randomness, such as CPU cycles or a clock.
+This particularly applies for appliances and Internet of Things (IoT) devices where the entropy can be very limited based on often-used sources of randomness, such as CPU cycles or a clock.
 In addition, fixed seeds across identical devices will contribute to poorer random number generation.
 Some alleviation to this challenge can be given by also considering other sources of randomness, such as timing of network packet reception or input from attached sensors.